 Here are a few suggestions for DIY updates that can have a big impact, without costing a fortune.

 The priciest component of renovations is often replacing cabinetry, accounting for 30% of the overall budget.
 And the reasoning for this large undertaking is fairly obvious.
 Not only does their look have an impact on the aesthetic of your kitchen, sometimes the layout can make a difference in how you function within it.
 But installing new cabinets isn’t the only way to make a change.

 For starters, paint alone can lead to a dramatic transformation.
 With the right tools, like a sprayer, matched with time and patience, it’s a task where you can achieve professional-looking results all on your own, and enjoy nearly infinite color options.

 Another way to update affordably is to replace just the doors of cabinets, transforming older cabinetry with more modern shaping or even glass panels.
 Or, remove the doors altogether to convert upper cabinets into open shelving.

 2. Coordinate hardware.When you take in a room as a whole, sometimes it’s the collective influence of smaller details that ties it all together.
 This is great news if you are looking for a cost-effective update.

 Coordinating the finish of hardware and accents — including things like faucets and sinks, drawer handles, cabinet pulls, outlets, switches, racks and other organizers or accessories — generates a sense of cohesion and sophistication, and can really set your kitchen apart when you consider alternatives to the standard chrome.
 Brass, brushed nickel, and matte black are current faucet trends to consider.
-Available options for designer switches and outlets might also spark inspiration, with unique finishes including graphite, mirrored white, brushed brass and even burnished steel – matching your personal style with even high-tech options like fast charging USB outlets or wave powered switches.
+Available options for designer switches and outlets might also spark inspiration: explore unique finishes including graphite, mirrored white, brushed brass and even burnished steel, or match your personal style with high-tech options like fast-charging USB outlets and wave or smart home switches.

 3. Build a backsplash.